Garry Shandling: Personal life

-In 1977, Shandling was involved in a car crash in Beverly Hills that left him in critical condition for two days and hospitalized for two weeks with a crushed spleen.
+In 1976, Shandling was involved in a car crash in Beverly Hills that left him in critical condition for two days and hospitalized for two weeks with a crushed spleen.
 While in the hospital, he had a near-death experience and later said, "I had a vivid near-death experience that involved a voice asking, 'Do you want to continue leading Garry Shandling's life?'
 Without thinking, I said, 'Yes.'
 Since then, I've been stuck living in the physical world while knowing, without a doubt, that there's something much more meaningful within it all.
 That realization is what drives my life and work."
 The accident inspired him to pursue a career in comedy, and he later turned the accident into part of his routine.

 Shandling never married and had no children.
-He shared an apartment with his fiancée, actress Linda Doucett, from 1987 until they split up in 1994.
+He shared an apartment with his fiancée, actress Linda Doucett, from 1987 until they split in 1994.
 He subsequently had her dismissed from The Larry Sanders Show, and she filed a lawsuit against his production company Brillstein Entertainment Partners for sexual discrimination and wrongful termination.
 The case was settled out of court in 1997 for $1 million.

+Although Doucett did sue him and the show's producer, when Shandling died Doucett shared some details of their time together, including that the only reason they split in 1994 was that he didn't want to enlarge his family.
+She was in her late 30s and early 40s during their relationship, she wanted children, and Shandling was afraid his kids might be born with cystic fibrosis, the genetic problem that killed his brother Barry.

-Shandling and Sharon Stone were students of acting coach Roy London and dated briefly, and she appeared on The Larry Sanders Show in the episode "The Mr. Sharon Stone Show".
+Shandling and Sharon Stone were students of acting coach Roy London and dated briefly, and she appeared on The Larry Sanders Show in the episode "The Mr. Sharon Stone Show."
 They remained close friends until Shandling's death in 2016.
-In the documentary Special Thanks to Roy London, interviews with Stone and ShandlingSpecial Thanks To Roy London - Documentary discuss their relationship.
-A Los Angeles Times article read:
+In the documentary Special Thanks to Roy London, interviews with Stone and Shandling discuss their relationship.
+A Los Angeles Times article reads:

 Shandling preferred to reveal little about his personal life during interviews.
 He was a Buddhist who enjoyed meditating, playing basketball, and boxing four times per week.
 He co-owned a boxing gym in Santa Monica, TSB 44 (Tough Strong Bold No. 44), with actor and director Peter Berg.
 He was also a licensed amateur radio operator.
 Starting as a teenager, he held the callsigns WA7BKG, KD6OY, and KQ6KA.
 The latter he held with a pseudonym, Dave Waddell, to avoid undue attention when he operated.